 Drawdown is now very flexible and provides a number of options for individuals to consider.
 Whilst there is no single typical profile for a drawdown investor, there are a few common approaches to taking income and these are typically correlated with how your pension fund is structured for investment.
 These are:

-If you don’t have an immediate need for the income and can afford to leave the fund invested then investing for capital growth may still be a sensible option.
+- Leave the fund invested to grow If you don’t have an immediate need for the income and can afford to leave the fund invested then investing for capital growth may still be a sensible option.
 However, even if you are not yet ready to draw on your funds, ensuring they at least keep pace with inflation will be important so that your money retains its purchasing power.
 Taking a large cash position for too long in the current low interest rate environment could have damaging effects on the real value of your funds over time.

-For those that have large enough pots relative to their income requirements, then one option is to draw only the income that the investments produce – known as the natural yield.
+- Limit withdrawals to only the income from the investments For those that have large enough pots relative to their income requirements, then one option is to draw only the income that the investments produce – known as the natural yield.
 The fund can be structured to focus on generating a stable (and ideally growing; so as to protect against inflation) income stream.
 This type of strategy can help allow an investor to shift their attention from the worry about the day-to-day prices of their investments (otherwise known as “market noise”) and keep the focus primarily on the sustainability of the income that is being received.
 Ask yourself the following question: Do you think a farmer spends his time worrying how much his land is worth each week or will he be more focused on how much income it is producing for him?
 If he is planning on selling his land some time soon, then maybe he will be keeping an eye on the value, but if not, it is most likely far from his thoughts for as long as the land continues to provide him with a plentiful supply of income.
 So why then should a good investment strategy be considered any different?

-Whilst having a portfolio that produces a natural yield of income sounds ideal; the reality is that it won’t always be possible unless the size of your fund is sufficient relative to the amount of income you require.
+- Draw from the capital Whilst having a portfolio that produces a natural yield of income sounds ideal; the reality is that it won’t always be possible unless the size of your fund is sufficient relative to the amount of income you require.
 Taking excessive risk trying to chase yield is a game most investors would be wise to avoid.
 Another option then is to draw part growth (hopefully!) and part capital.
 This is achieved simply by selling investments periodically to generate income.
 A word of caution: this is considered a higher risk approach because of the increased risk of running out of capital.
 It will be important to have a sound understanding of the likely long-term returns of the investment strategy and the amount of income that can be considered “safe” to be drawn from the capital.

 There are various considerations here and in particular this will involve your appetite for risk and your capacity for loss.
 Appetite or tolerance for risk can be defined as the degree of variability in investment returns that you are willing to withstand.
 It is important that you have a realistic understanding of your ability to deal with large swings in the value of your investments over time.
 Taking on too much risk could cause you too panic and potentially sell at the wrong time.